rosesandbooks89/horiseon-accessibility-refactor-/README.md

 Changed tags to semantic tags to make them available for accessibility.

-added alt tags to images to add accessible descriptor
+Added alt tags to images to add accessible descriptor

 This project taught me the importance of using semantic tags, and how they are applied to webpages.